jlmgtech/moody_bath_webstore/README.md

 ### TODOs

-* Make Homepage/Store responsive
-* Implement cart on frontend using localStorage or whatever's most supported.
-* Integrate with one or two payment processors.
 * Write the About page.
 * Write the Contact page.
-* Implement the email subscribe feature in the footer
 * Implement policy pages for:
     + Terms and Conditions
     + Privacy Policy
     + Cookie Policy
     + Accessibility Policy

+* Implement cart on frontend using localStorage or whatever's most supported.
+* Integrate with some payment processors
+* Implement the email subscribe feature in the footer

+* (DONE) Make Homepage/Store responsive